-The following procedures are required when a parent/guardian/student appeals a district suspension of six to ten school days.
+The following procedures are required when a parent/ guardian/student appeals a district suspension of six to ten school days.

 - 1. Write a letter explaining your reasons for appealing the suspension to the school administrator who suspended the student.
-Take or mail the appeal letter to the school within three school days after the first day of the suspension. - 2.
+Take or mail the appeal letter to the school within three school days of the notification of the suspension and appeal process. - 2.
 If your appeal is denied by the administrator who suspended the student, you may appeal in writing to the principal.
 The appeal letter must be delivered to the school within five school days of the day you receive your answer from the administrator who suspended the student. - 3.
-If your appeal is denied by the principal, you may appeal to the appropriate assistant director of Student Due Process (Jefferson County Public Schools, Lam Building, 4309 Bishop Lane, Louisville, KY 40218).
-The appeal must be made in writing and mailed or delivered within five school days of the day you receive your answer from the principal. - 4.
-If your appeal is denied by the assistant director of Student Due Process, you may appeal to the director of Student Due Process (Jefferson County Public Schools, Lam Building, 4309 Bishop Lane, Louisville, KY 40218).
-The appeal must be made in writing and mailed or delivered within five school days of the day you receive your answer from the assistant director of Student Due Process. - If your appeal is denied by the director of Student Due Process, you may appeal to the assistant superintendent for Achievement Area 5 (Jefferson County Public Schools, VanHoose Education Center, 3332 Newburg Road, Louisville, KY 40218).
-The appeal must be made in writing and mailed or delivered within five school days of the day you receive your letter from the director of Student Due Process.
+If your appeal is denied by the principal, you may appeal to the appropriate assistant director of Student Relations (Jefferson County Public Schools, Lam Building, 4309 Bishop Lane, Louisville, KY 40218).
+The appeal must be made in writing and mailed or delivered within five school days of the day you receive your answer from the principal.

+- 4. If your appeal is denied by the assistant director of Student Relations, you may appeal to the director of Student Relations (Jefferson County Public Schools, Lam Building, 4309 Bishop Lane, Louisville, KY 40218).
+The appeal must be made in writing and mailed or delivered within five school days of the day you receive your answer from the assistant director of Student Relations. - 5.
+If your appeal is denied by the director of Student Relations, you may appeal to the assistant superintendent for Achievement Area 5 (Jefferson County Public Schools, VanHoose Education Center, 3332 Newburg Road, Louisville, KY 40218).
+The appeal must be made in writing and mailed or delivered within five school days of the day you receive your letter from the director of Student Relations.
 This is the last step in the appeal process.
 Refer to the chart on page 32.

-Appeal Procedure for District Suspension With Recommendation for Placement in a Success Pathway
+Appeal Procedure for District Suspension With Recommendation for Referral to an Alternative Placement

-The following procedures are required when a parent/guardian/student appeals a district suspension and placement in a Success Pathway.
+The following procedures are required when a parent/ guardian/student appeals a district suspension and referral to an alternative placement.